lsst-sqre/nublado/docs/admin/home-directories.rst

 If you are using NFS and cannot disable root-squash (due, for example, to local security policies), you may need to arrange for the user's home directory to be created via some mechanism outside of Nublado before the first time the user tries to start a lab.

-The ``nublado-inithome`` container can only create a single level of directories.
+The ``nublado inithome`` process can only create a single level of directories.
-If you set ``controller.config.lab.homedirSchema`` to ``initialThenUsername``, you will need to precreate the subdirectories for all possible first letters of usernames before ``nublado-inithome`` will be able to create user home directories.
+If you set ``controller.config.lab.homedirSchema`` to ``initialThenUsername``, you will need to precreate the subdirectories for all possible first letters of usernames before ``nublado inithome`` will be able to create user home directories.

 More information
 ================

 See :ref:`config-lab-init` for more information about init containers configuration and :ref:`config-lab-volumes` for more information about mounting volumes in the lab.

-If ``nublado-inithome`` does not do what you need, you can run your own init container.
+If ``nublado inithome`` does not do what you need, you can run your own init container.
 See :doc:`init-containers` for more details.